1. What is the mandative subjunctive?

 crucial It is crucial that we act now.

-The mandative subjunctive uses the base form of the verb (e.g., be, go, have) and is typically triggered by verbs, nouns, or adjectives that imply necessity or obligation, such as demand, suggest, essential, or recommendation.
+The mandative subjunctive uses the base form of the verb (e.g., be, go, have) and comes after verbs, nouns, or adjectives that imply necessity or obligation, such as demand, suggest, essential, or recommendation.
 It is more common in formal writing or speech, especially in American English.
 For example, "It is essential that she be on time" uses the subjunctive to convey necessity.

 The indicative mood uses standard verb forms that agree with the subject in tense and number, making it more common in informal or spoken English.
 For instance, "It is essential that she is on time" uses the indicative, which is less formal and more typical in British English.